-- 1. Find that religious persecution is an obstacle to the full realization of children's inherent rights. - 2.
-Find that the respondent has caused and promoted religious persecution by implementing nation-wide and municipal policies that restrict the child's right to freedom of religion or belief with regards to, but not limited to: freedom to manifest one's faith or spiritual belief through worship, teaching, and/or observance. - 3.
-Find that, in effect of implementing such restrictive policies on religion, the respondent has also violated the rights of ethnic, cultural, and linguistic minority children to enjoy their culture, religion, or language. - 4.
-Find that the respondent has exhibited its lack of prioritization of the child's best interests as a factor of consideration in domestic policymaking with regards to faith, religion, and spiritual beliefs. - 5.
+- 3. Find that, in effect of implementing such restrictive policies on religion, the respondent has also violated the rights of ethnic, cultural, and linguistic minority children to enjoy their culture, religion, or language. - 4.
+Find that the respondent has exhibited its lack of prioritization of the child's best interests as a factor of consideration in domestic policy making with regards to faith, religion, and spiritual beliefs. - 5.
 Recommend that the respondent conduct a comprehensive investigation into the incompatibility between its own policies and the provisions outlined in the Convention under which the respondent's policies should be drafted.
 Moreover, recommend that the respondent's policies and legislation should be amended where necessary in order to reconcile with international standards of children's rights and human rights. - 6.
 Recommend that the respondent, pursuant to Article 14 of the CRC, amends its policies and legislations to guarantee that (i) every child has the right to freedom of thought, conscience and religion; and (ii) parents and guardians have the right to guide the child in the exercise of such rights. - 7.
 Recommend that the respondent ceases all practices which specifically present obstacles and restrictions to the child's free exercise of his or her rights.
 Such practices include, but are not limited to: prohibitions on minors' participation in religious and/or spiritual worship; proscription of religious education and religious activities for minors; promotion of anti-religious and pro-atheist propaganda, school curriculums, and indoctrination; restrictions on cultural and linguistic traditions, and; forced separation of the child and the parent/guardian by way of arbitrary detention.

-XIV.
-Appendices
+14. Appendices